Being accused of a sex offense is

-One of the final tools the police use is an offer to perform a polygraph, also known as a lie detector test.
-The polygraph is not intended to benefit the suspect.
-It is simply an opportunity for the police to brow beat the suspect, and to tear him down psychologically when he fails the polygraph.
-Polygraphs are based on junk science.
-Even the American Psychological Association says so.
-That is why courts will not even allow the polygraph results to be presented in court.
-However, the courts will allow the statements made by the suspect during the polygraph to be used against the defendant in trial.
-The only time a polygraph can be useful, is when your attorney negotiates a deal with the State to agree to take the polygraph in exchange for a dismissal or other concession in the event you pass the polygraph.
+Courts will not allow either party to present polygraph results at trial.
+However, the courts will let the State use the statements made by the suspect during the polygraph in the trial.
+The only time a polygraph can be useful is when your attorney negotiates a deal with the State to agree to take the polygraph in exchange for dismissal or other concessions in the event you pass the polygraph.
 But make no mistake, this is only an agreement the prosecutor grants, not the police.
 Do not let them trick you into taking the polygraph by promising better results for you.
-They cannot promise you that.
+They cannot guarantee that.

 If you are accused of a sex offense, you need to immediately call an attorney.
 That attorney will advise you to remain silent.
 When the witness, or anyone else calls you to talk to you about the case, get off the call.
 Do not discuss anything with them.
 If the police call you, tell them that you are exercising your right to remain silent, and will not speak with them.
 And do not, under any circumstances, agree to take a polygraph, unless your attorney tells you to.